indrajit002/Mern-Ecommerce-clothing_shop/README.md

 ## Contact

-For any inquiries or issues, please contact email:[your-email@example.com].
+For any inquiries or issues, please contact [Email]